To make your pelvic floor muscles stronger alternate between squeezing and relaxing them. Follow the steps below to help.

-You should complete at least 2 exercise sessions a day.
-Generally, do 1 set in the morning when you get up and one at night.
-Do 60 pelvic floor muscles exercises every day, divided into 2 sessions of 30 exercises each.
-Remember, each squeeze and relaxation counts as 1 exercise.
-Do the exercises in each position of sitting and standing every day; 10 exercises lying down, 10 sitting, and 10 standing.
+Remember, each squeeze and relaxation counts as 1 complete set.
+Do the exercises in three different positions every day-- 10 exercises lying down, 10 sitting, and 10 standing.
 The exact time of day is not crucial.
 What is crucial is that you develop the habit of doing the exercises every day.

-In the beginning, you will need to set aside time to concentrate while you do the exercises.
-Each time should be associated with a cue that will remind you to practice.
+At first, you will need to set aside time to concentrate while you do the exercises.
+Find a cue or regular activity that will remind you to practice.
 For example, you may want to exercise just before you get up in the morning and before you fall asleep at night.
-Any activity that you perform regularly on a daily basis can be used as a cue.

 Sample Exercise Schedule

-- Lying down, squeeze for 5 seconds and relax for 5 seconds, 15 times
+- Lying down, squeeze for 5 seconds and relax for 5 seconds-- do 10 complete sets

-- Sitting down, squeeze for 5 seconds and relax for 5 seconds, 15 times
+- Sitting down, squeeze for 5 seconds and relax for 5 seconds-- do 10 complete sets

-- Standing up, squeeze for 5 seconds and relax for 5 seconds, 15 times
+- Standing up, squeeze for 5 seconds and relax for 5 seconds-- do 10 complete sets

-Pelvic floor muscle support usually improves within 6 weeks after starting the exercises, and 3 months should bring significant changes.
-However, symptoms improve slowly, so tracking symptom improvement is essential
+Pelvic floor muscle support usually improves within 6 weeks after starting the exercises.
+Three months should bring significant changes.
+However, symptoms may improve slowly, so remember to track how you are doing over time.

 Making These Exercises Part of Your Life

 Make the exercises part of your daily life so that exercising becomes a habit, almost like a reflex action.
+Do your exercises during your daily activities or routines.
 After 6 weeks of practice, the exercises will require less effort, and you will no longer need to set aside special times to concentrate on them.
-Tighten the muscle when you walk, before you cough, as you stand up, and on the way to the bathroom.
+For example, tighten the muscles when you walk, before you cough, as you stand up, and on the way to the bathroom.
 Try to tighten the muscle when you get a strong urge that you cannot control.
+It just takes practice.